Control on the Manifolds of Mappings with a View to the Deep Learning

 \section{Introduction and problem setting}

-The name {\it deep learning} stands for a set of methods and tools which study the problems of classification such as image recognition, speech recognition etc. The methods involve multilayered artificial neural networks (ANN) and the key moment is the {\it training} of the networks on a set of classified objects.
+The name {\it deep learning} stands for a set of the methods and the tools which study the problems of classification such as image recognition, speech recognition etc. These methods involve multilayered artificial neural networks (ANN) and one of the key moments is the {\it training} of the networks on a set of classified objects.
 For a simple mathematical model of the multilayered ANN and of the process of its training we refer to \cite{HiH}.

 The functioning of the ANN results from a composition of the actions of separate neurons.
 Each neuron realizes an activation function $\sigma : \mathbb{R} \rightarrow \mathbb{R}$ with parameters.
 There are plenty of choices for the activation function, that is normally nonlinear monotone sigmoid-like function.
 The vector functions can be assembled from the scalar activation functions:

-There can be different choices for the activation functions; one of the commonly used is the sigmoid-like function

-One introduces parameters into the activation functions by means of substitutions of their variables.
-For example a linear change of the argument in \eqref{eq_bar_sigma} results in $\bar \sigma(Kx+B)$, where $x \in \mathbb{R}^m, \ K \in \mathbb{R}^{m \times m}, \ B \in \mathbb{R}^m$.
 One can assemble neurons in a multi-layer network in such a way that the outputs of the neurons from a previous layer serve as the inputs for the successive level.